5thComrade/Notes-2.0/TypeScript.md

 TypeScript is a super set of JavaScript.

+To read more about TypeScript visit [John Smilga's TypeScript Repo](https://github.com/john-smilga/typescript-course)

 ### **Why TypeScript?**

 - Types increase productivity by helping you avoid many mistakes.
 By using types, you can catch bugs at the compile-time instead of having them occurring at runtime.